kronning6/php-symfony-cli-exercise/README.md

 2. Clone your new repo and open it in PhpStorm
 3. For this exercise, you'll run Docker from within PhpStorm.
 To do this, see the instructions below
 4. With your Docker container running execute `./cli.sh help`.
 You'll see an example command that can be run
+5. Add a new file, `.env.local` to the root of your project and add `SLACK_WEBHOOK_URL=''` to the file.
+You will populate that later on
-5. Run `./cli.sh echo:name`
+6. Run `./cli.sh echo:name`
-6. Create your own commands in the [src/](src) folder
+7. Create your own commands in the [src/](src) folder
-7. Make sure to run `docker exec -it php-cli-exercise composer install` after adding a new command
+8. Make sure to run `docker exec -it php-cli-exercise composer install` after adding a new command

 ---
 ## Instructions on setting up Docker in PhpStorm